nightscout/trio-docs/docs/configuration/settings/features/bolus-calculator.md

         $$

         $$
-        2.8 units\
+        2.8 \units
         $$

     ??? success "Answer"
-        Bill will receive a suggested super bolus of 2.8 U.
+        Bill will receive a super bolus recommendation of 2.8 units.

 - - -